 Research indicates that mood disorders are most likely caused by a combination of genetic, biological, environmental, and psychological factors.
 Most experts agree that, biologically speaking, mood disorders result from a chemical imbalance in the brain.
 These disorders tend to run in families, so those who have family members with depression or bipolar disorder are at higher risk for developing one of these conditions, though the symptoms and age of onset can vary somewhat from individual to individual.

 In addition to genetics as a risk factor, mood disorders can sometimes be triggered by major life stressors and traumatic events, or by substance abuse.
 Health problems and physical illness or injury can also be risk factors for depression and other mood disorders.
 Isolation is also considered a risk factor for both mood disorders and substance abuse disorders — people experiencing difficult mood changes and emotions may be inclined to isolate and try to self-treat their symptoms, which may only exacerbate them.

 Co-Occurring Disorders or Complications

-Sometimes an individual will be diagnosed with co-occurring disorders, addiction or substance use disorder and a mood disorder.
-It can be challenging for a mental health professional to accurately diagnose the specific underlying mood disorder in a person with addiction until the individual has undergone addiction treatment and the effects of the addictive substance have diminished.
+Sometimes an individual will be diagnosed with co-occurring disorders, substance use disorder and a mood disorder.
+It can be challenging for a mental health professional to accurately diagnose the specific underlying mood disorder in a person with substance use disorder until the individual has undergone treatment and the effects of the abused substance have diminished.